hpc/charliecloud/doc-src/dev.rst

 If you have write access to the repository, you can update the web documentation (i.e., http://hpc.github.io/charliecloud).

-Normally, :code:`doc` is normal directory ignored by Git.
+Normally, :code:`doc` is a normal directory ignored by Git.
 To publish to the web, that diretory needs to contain a Git checkout of the :code:`gh-pages` branch (not a submodule).
 To set that up::